FAITHKAMANDE/Machine-Learning-project/README.md

 ### Total International Minutes:
 - However, higher total international call duration slightly increases churn risk, possibly due to higher costs or dissatisfaction with long call sessions.
 ### Three machine learning models were trained and evaluated to predict customer churn:
-- All three models achieved similar high accuracy (95%) and AUC (~0.92).
+- GBoost outperformed other models, achieving the highest accuracy (95.2%) and AUC (0.9246), indicating excellent classification ability.
-- Recall was prioritized to ensure more churners are correctly identified.
+- Threshold tuning to 0.443 improved Recall across models, ensuring more churners were correctly identified without major losses in Precision.
-- The models maintained a strong balance between Precision and Recall, avoiding over-predicting churn and ensuring meaningful capture rates.
+- Logistic Regression struggled with lower precision and F1-Score, while Random Forest and XGBoost maintained a strong balance between Precision and Recall.
-- By adjusting the classification threshold to 0.35, Recall improved from 76% to 82%, capturing more actual churners without significantly harming precision
+- XGBoost is selected as the final model for its superior performance, offering the best trade-off to support proactive customer retention strategies.
 ## RECOMMENDATIONS
 ### Investigate and Optimize International Plans:
 - Review pricing and service quality for international plans to improve customer satisfaction and reduce churn.